idaholab/moose/modules/solid_mechanics/doc/content/source/actions/CommonLineElementAction.md

 ## Description

-This `CommonLineElement` action adds the parameters supplied at the `[/Physics/SolidMechanics/LineElementStatic]` level as defaults for all the subblocks within the LineElementStatic block.
-See the description, example use, and parameters on the [LineElementStatic](/LineElementStatic/index.md) action system page.
+This `CommonLineElement` action adds the parameters supplied at the `[/Physics/SolidMechanics/LineElement/QuasiStatic]` level as defaults for all the subblocks within the LineElement/QuasiStatic block.
+See the description, example use, and parameters on the [LineElement/QuasiStatic](/LineElement/QuasiStatic/index.md) action system page.